pwittchen/wittchen.io/source/_posts/join-jdd-2018.md

 ## What new at JDD this year?

 One of the JDD 2018 goals is consistent and rich in content program, which was prepared by CFP ideas and JDD Program Committee suggestions.
-The schedule includes Spring, Serverless, Reactive Streams, GraphQL, REST Api, Reactive Programming and Java, Java 8, Java 9 i Java 10, of course!
-"Meat and practice" -­ live coding, case studies – this is what you can expect from JDD this year.
+The schedule includes Spring, Serverless, Reactive Streams, GraphQL, REST Api, Reactive Programming and Java, Java 8, Java 9 and Java 10, of course!
+"Meat and practice" -­live coding, case studies – this is what you can expect from JDD this year.
 Furthermore, there will be more lecturers from abroad – JDD opens wider for international content.

 ## World-renowned Java experts and hands-on experiences